GBP Ranking Factors for Local SEO: Proximity, Reviews, Relevance

 The study supports existing observations from the SEO community that proximity, reviews, and relevance shape rankings.
 The difference is quantification.
 The models assign measurable percentages to each factor.

 The study extends beyond citations and NAP (Name, Address, Phone) consistency.
 It incorporates review text relevance, backlink anchor alignment, and URL content matching.
-These signals suggest that Google applies natural language processing (NLP) to extract meaning from customer reviews, website metadata, and backlink anchors.
+These signals show that Google applies natural language processing (NLP) and entity recognition to extract meaning from reviews, website metadata, and backlink anchors.

 What Could be the Limitations of the Study?

-Every model has its boundaries.
+Every model has boundaries.
 The boundaries of the study are listed below.

-- Proximity may be overweighted due to fixed grid data collection.
-It’s possible that different radii or shapes shift results.
+• Proximity may be overweighted due to fixed grid data collection.
+Different radii or shapes may shift results.

-- Correlation is not causation.
-We measured associations, not direct algorithm rules.
+• Correlation is not causation.
+The analysis measured associations, not direct algorithm rules.

-- Sector imbalance tilt global weights, since some industries had more data points.
+• Sector imbalance may tilt global weights, since some industries contributed more data points.

 Temporal factors matter.
-Our snapshot captured rankings at one point in time, not across seasonal or algorithm shifts.
+The snapshot captured rankings at one point in time, not across seasonal or algorithm shifts.